 - explore how we attract investment in natural capital and low carbon growth

 They will do this by drawing on in-house expertise, commissioning research and forming new external partnerships.

 The Cabinet will consider all recommendations put forward by the commission with both the cost and benefits of implementing recommendations in mind.

 See the commission's terms of reference and workplan.

 The commission will meet 9 times in the first year and 4 times in the second year.
 Commission members may also visit sites to gather evidence and information as required.

 All meetings are recorded, and you can view the schedule and meeting papers on the commission's web page.

-In November 2020 the Commission published its Interim Report (PDF, 8.04MB), with the final report due to be published in the summer of 2021.Print this page
+In November 2020 the Commission published its Interim Report (PDF, 8.04MB).Print this page